subeshb1/sketchalgorithms/src/content/blog/aws/index.md

 ### 3. Software Development Kits (SDKs){#software-development-kits}

 It incorporates the connectivity and functionality of the wide range of AWS Cloud services into different programming languages which you can checkout from [Tools to Build on AWS](https://aws.amazon.com/tools/).
+It provides the following benefits:

+- Ability to use AWS in existing application
+- Flexibility to create application

 ```go
 package main